delzio/de-bootcamp-project/README.md

 ## Project Structure
 The project is organized into the following directories:

-0. `SETUP.md`: Contains instructions for setting up and running the code
+0. `README.md`: Contains background and instructions for setting up and running the code
 1. `airflow`: Contains the python scripts used to create DAGs and transfer data to/from Google Cloud
 2. `data`: Stores raw and processed data files.
 3. `model`: Contains all code related to model development (adapted from code originally created by Shashank Gupta, Ricardo Flores, and Rakesh Bobbala - see [Acknowledgements](#acknowledgements) for model development)